berkeley-stat243/stat243-fall-2022/syllabus.md

-discussion sections will vary in format and topic, but material will include demonstrations on various topics (version control, debugging, testing, etc.), group work on these topics, discussion of relevant papers, and discussion of problem set solutions.
-The first section generally has more demand, so to avoid having too many people in the room, you should go to your assigned section unless you talk to me first.
+discussion sections will vary in format and topic, but material will include demonstrations on various topics (version control, debugging, testing, etc.), group work on these topics, discussion of relevant papers, and discussion of problem set solutions. **The first section (noon - 2 pm) generally has more demand, so to avoid having too many people in the room, you should go to your assigned section unless you talk to me first.**

 ## Computing Resources {#computing-resources .unnumbered}

 Most work for the course can be done on your laptop.
 Later in the course we'll also use the Statistics Department cluster.
-You can also use the [campus DataHub](datahub.berkeley.edu) to access a bash shell or run RStudio.
+You can also use the to access a bash shell or run RStudio.

 The software needed for the course is as follows: